epklein/epklein.github.io/_posts/2022Q3/2022-08-05-software-delivery-performance-metrics.md

 tags: [Delivery]
 ---

 Research from [DORA](https://www.devops-research.com) (DevOps Research & Assessment) have validated four metrics that measure software delivery performance.
-According to the research, companies that exhibit exceptional organizational performance excel in these metris:
+According to the research, companies that exhibit exceptional organizational performance excel in these metrics:

 - **Deployment Frequency**: How often does your team and your organization release code to end users?
 - **Lead Time for Changes**: How long does it take to go from code committed to code successfully running into production?
 - **Time to Restore Service**: How long does it take to restore service when an incident or a defect that impact users occurs?
 - **Change Failure Rate**: What percentage of releases to production result in degraded service, and subsequently require remediation?

 You can explore the results in the [*State of DevOps Reports*](https://www.devops-research.com/research.html).
-To give you a bit of data, the following table summarizes how teams are doing in those four metris (from the 2021 report).
+To give you a bit of data, the following table summarizes how teams are doing in those four metrics (from the 2021 report).

 | Metric | Elite | High | Medium | Low |
 | ---| --- | --- | --- |